 - Have an eligible sponsor (see above) who is willing to provide support for at least two years

 - Be old enough to qualify for the age pension in Australia

 - Be eligible to obtain a two year Assurance of Support – a legal document that assures the Australian Government that you will not rely on the government for two years, after you enter Australia on the visa

 - Meet the health and character requirements

 - At least half of your children residing permanently in Australia; or

 - The majority of your children residing permanently in Australia

 How Long Does it Take?

-As the Government only provides a limited number of spaces each financial year for permanent family visas, the current waiting period for applicant is 30 years.
-Applications are processed in the order they are lodged and once the threshold has been reached, no more 804 visas will be granted in that financial year.
+As the Government only provides a limited number of spaces each financial year for permanent family visas, the current waiting period for applicants is 30 years.
+Applications are processed in the order they are lodged and once the threshold has been reached, no more than 804 visas will be granted in that financial year.